rtek1000/Datalogger_2039/README.md

 -------

-- Note: Work in progress, just demonstrative, not functional, sorry.
+- Note: Work in progress, just demonstrative, not (fully) functional, sorry.

 -------